amycruz97/learn-tech-writing/README.md

 Complete the [Audience Analysis worksheet](https://youtu.be/TXisTiNAWyE) for the tutorial you outlined on Day 9.
 Based on your answers, [write the first draft](https://youtu.be/MHOH2kgXfDc) for the tutorial.
+If you need a refresher on what's a tutorial, refer to [Divio's article on the topic](https://documentation.divio.com/tutorials/).

 **Day 11 and 12: Study the Microsoft Style Guide:**

 [Style Guides](https://www.writethedocs.org/guide/writing/style-guides/) help tech writers make consistent writing choices across documents.
-For new tech writers, I recommend the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
+For new tech writers, I recommend starting with the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).

 On Days 11 and 12, go through the following subsections of the Microsoft Writing Style Guide: